 Throughout the 1980s, Miller guided Stonehill to 67 dual-match victories, including 10 wins in the 1988 season.
 After a year's sabbatical in 1991, Miller returned to helm in 1992 and has led the Skyhawks for the last 16 seasons.

-Miller currently is a high school teacher in the Mansfield Public School District and resides in Smithfield, R.I.
+Miller, a retired high school teacher in the Mansfield (Mass.)
+Public School District, resides in Smithfield, R.I.